bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
-* Lyric is in front of carousel when wiki selected.
-* Lyric briefly in front of carousel when alternating between unit dots.
-Try just songwriting, and the two unit dot anchors in first verse in Good Night.
 * Playing doesn't work from one song to the next?
 * Selecting wormhole doesn't scroll to annotation in carousel.